All Products

 This section describes the scheduling algorithms that are supported by ALB.
 For more information, see SLB scheduling algorithms.

-• Weighted Round-robin: Backend servers that have higher weights receive more requests than backend servers that have lower weights.
+• Weighted Round-robin: Backend servers that have higher weights receive more requests than those that have lower weights.

-• Weighted Least Connections: Requests are forwarded based on the weights and number of connections to backend servers.
-If two backend servers have the same weight, the backend server that has fewer connections receives more requests.
+• Weighted Least Connections: Requests are distributed based on the weights and number of connections to backend servers.
+If two backend servers have the same weight, requests are forwarded to the backend server that has fewer connections.

 • Consistent Hash: Requests from the same source IP address are forwarded to the same backend server.